strannik19/td_devel/teradata/GCFR/README.md

 Column Name | Description
 ----------- | -----------
-INP_Object_Found | Y=The Input Object has been found, N=The Input Object has not been found.
+INP_Object_Found | Y = The Input Object has been found, N = The Input Object has not been found.
-OUT_Object_Found | Y=The Output Object has been found, N=The Output Object has not been found.
+OUT_Object_Found | Y = The Output Object has been found, N = The Output Object has not been found.
-Target_Table_Found | Y=The Target Table has been found, N=The Target Table has not been found.
+Target_Table_Found | Y = The Target Table has been found, N = The Target Table has not been found.
 Num_INP_Object_Columns | Number of Data Columns in Input Object.
 Num_OUT_Object_Columns | Number of Data Columns in Output Object.
 Num_Target_Table_Columns | Number of Data Columns in Target Table.